 I have been to this little town only because my Uncle once lived there and was a local business owner.
 He always told me "if you get ever get tired of life in the big city, come on down to Oxford, you can always get a job in the blueberry plant"

 Well, I never took him up on his offer and he has since retired and moved to another town.
-Oxford is still chugging along as the largest wild blueberry producer in Canada and now in the world.
+However, Oxford is still chugging along as the largest wild blueberry producer in Canada and now in the world.
 There is no end in sight for this very prosperous industry in this equally prosperous town.

-Where Exactly is Oxford, Nova Scotia? - The Blueberry Capital of Canada!
+Where is Oxford, Nova Scotia? - The Blueberry Capital of Canada

-Oxford is a very small town with a population of only 1,138.
+Oxford is a tiny little town with a population of just 1,138.
 It is so small that it is not even named on the map.
 There isn't even a small dot to identify it.
-The approximate location of Oxford is just southeast of the town of Amherst, which is a larger town of just over 9000 therefore it earns a "dot" on the map!
+The approximate location of Oxford is just southeast of the town of Amherst.
+This is a larger town of just over 9,000 therefore it earns a "dot" on the map!

 The History of Oxford Nova Scotia

-Oxford has a very long history as it was founded in 1791 and came to have its name because it was at the junction of three rivers and the early settlers would use oxen to cross these rivers.
-The word "ford" meant "the act of crossing" a river hence the two words were put together and the area became known as "Oxford".
+The hamlet of Oxford has a very long history as it was founded in 1791 and came to have its name because it was at the junction of three rivers and the early settlers would use oxen to cross these rivers.
+The word "ford" meant "the act of crossing a river" hence the two words were put together and the area became known as "Oxford".

 This town has not grown substantially in population but it has made a name for itself in the frozen food industry by shipping wild blueberries worldwide.

-The blueberry processing plant is the largest employer in this small town and it processes an astounding three million pounds of this tiny berry during the peak growing season.
+The blueberry processing plant is the largest employer in this small town and it processes an astounding three million pounds of wild blueberries during the peak growing season.

 Before Oxford ventured into the wild blueberry business the town enjoyed a strong manufacturing industry that included a foundry and a wool mill.
 It has always been a prosperous place to live and work.

-Oxford to this day is expanding its frozen food business and I have recently ads on television for the first time this year.
+Oxford, to this day, is expanding its frozen food business and I have recently ads on television for the first time this year.
 The brand is expanding and has become well known.

 Wild Blueberries vs Regular Blueberries

-The blueberries in Oxford, Nova Scotia are wild and are not cultivated.
-Blueberries are a berry that is native to North America.
-Blueberries were a nutritional staple of for Native Indians.
+The blueberries in Oxford, Nova Scotia are wild and are not cultivated (farmed by humans).
+Blueberries are actually a berry that is native to North America and they were a nutritional staple of the Indigenous people here.

-So what is the difference between blueberries growing in the wild and blueberries that we grow?
-The cultivated berries are larger and juicier and that's a plus when it comes to taste BUT they are not as packed full of antioxidants as the wild blueberry.
+What is the difference between blueberries growing in the wild and blueberries that we grow?
+The cultivated berries are larger and juicier and that's a plus when it comes to taste however they are not as packed full of antioxidants as the wild blueberry.

 Oxford Frozen Foods: Provider of Wild Blueberries